May 5, 2016,

 May 5, 2016, I looked at the address again, East Los Angeles, College – 1301 Avenida Cesar Chavez, Monterey Park, California, and felt nervous all over again.

-It is barely 10am but I am already on my way to the rally.
+It is barely 10:00 o’clock in the morning but I was already on my way to the rally.
 As I packed a bottle of water and snacks in the trunk of my rental car, I took a deep breath from the crisp, fresh Irvine air.
-What a perfect day for a rally with Hillary, I thought and felt anxious.
+It was a perfect day for a rally with Hillary, I thought, and felt anxious, fluttering feeling of butterflies in my stomach.

-Dozens of police cars were parked along the streets as I rushed through them and walked past people standing on a long sidewalk starched and wrapped around the block.
-As soon as I reached to the end of the line, someone handed me a short form to fill out.
+Dozens of police cars were parked along the streets as I rushed through them and walked past people who were standing on a long sidewalk that had starched and wrapped around the block.
+I finally reached to the end of the line and approached by someone who handed me a short form to fill out.
 On the top of the form, it said, “Hillary can count on me, volunteering opportunities,” continued with a few questions about the volunteer’s name and address, etc.

 Some of us were more anxious than the others; some were talking and laughing while the others were quietly looking at the massive crowd of more than a thousand people ahead of us and even more behind us.
 The line continued to grow longer throughout the afternoon.